Dorcatz123/Dorcatz123/README.md

 # 🌈 Hello, I'm Akshay! 👋
 Welcome to my GitHub profile!
-I'm a passionate mathematician and a budding data scientist.
+I'm a passionate mathematician and a budding data scientist!.
 I am looking for how to leverage my skills to solve real world problems.
-My aim is to create innovative solutions that make a difference. 💡
+My aim is to create innovative solutions that makes a difference. 💡

 ---

 ## 🌱 About Me
 - 🔭 **Currently Working On**: Drug repurposing using machine learning 📜
-- 🌍 **Exploring**:
+- 🌍 **Exploring**: data science
 - 🎓 **Skills**: Proficient in tools like tensorflow, scikitlearn, GenAI tools, ML and a whole bunch of mathematics!!😁⭐

 ---